 About The Chocolate Museum

-What better way to sweeten a child's enthusiasm for history, chemistry, and economics than with chocolate!
+What better way to sweeten a child's enthusiasm for history, entrepreneurship, and economics than with chocolate!
 Adults delight in childhood memories and traditions that were influenced by confectionery.
-With our chocolate cube benches, chocolate treats, chocolate décor, and our chocolate themed shoppe, you feel surrounded by chocolate!
+With our chocolate cube benches, chocolate treats, chocolate decor, and our chocolate themed shoppe, you will be sure to have a "sweet" day!

 Hand Dipping Chocolates

 Ganong's famous hand dippers still make chocolates by hand, the way they have for over 100 years.
 Visit The Chocolate Museum and you'll be able to peak into the hand dip studio, where you may even catch a hand dipper at work!
 Learn why it takes 2-3 years to train a new hand dipper, and why these specialty chocolates are sold exclusively at the Ganong Chocolatier store.